Gaseous exchange by gills or

 The cuticle is mainly composed of calcareous material, with some chitin and

-protein, and this no doubt restricts their colonisation of water with a low pH.
+protein; and this no doubt restricts their colonization of water with a low pH.

 There are many leg modifications, e.g. walking legs, paddles, food collection,